jdcloudcom/en/documentation/Middleware/Message-Queue/Operation-Guide/Monitoring/Monitoring.md

 ## Procedure
 1. Sign in to [the Message Queue console](https://jcq-console.jdcloud.com/topics).
-2. On "Topic Management" page, choose the related topic, and enter the "Topic Details" page.
+2. On the Topic Management page, choose the related topic, click **topic name**, and enter the Topic Details page.
 3. On "Topic Details" page, click **Monitoring**, and view the monitoring information.